-- eleven members were tenants of the Association - one member was a factored owner
+- nine members were tenants of the Association

 Those committee members that are tenants of the Association have tenancies that are on the Association's normal tenancy terms and they cannot use their positions to their advantage.
 Any transaction between the Association and an entity with which a Management Committee member has a connection is made at arm's length and under normal commercial terms.